CryTrExcom/CRYT-id/README.md

 # CRYT-id
 Secure advanced Login/Signup System for any website powered by CRYT Blockchain https://cryt.crytrex.com

+# Demo
+You can see a Demo integration here: https://crytrex.com (login and associate account)

 # Info and Explanation
 Details and Some info will be available here: https://cryt.crytrex.com/cryt-id